 8. Michelle Haupt – 19 weeks

 3. Elizabeth Nordeen – 27 weeks

 But enough dwelling on the past.
 Time to look to the future.
 We are all interested in the future, for that is where you and I are going to spend the rest of our lives.
 And remember my friend, future events such as these will affect you in the future!
 This week’s theme:

-PASSION!
-What a great theme for Year 8 of THE WEEKLY PHOTO CHALLENGE!
+HISTORY!
+What a great theme for Year 9 of THE WEEKLY PHOTO CHALLENGE!